By Estelle Erasmus

 As I mentioned in the article, I believe the care I take with the writers I work with is a big reason New York University has entrusted me with teaching a journalism program to teens this summer.
 Here is the link to apply for the special program.

 P.S.
-I’m not taking on any new private writing coaching students until September (mainly because my former and current students are continuing to take up much of my time).
-However, I am teaching a class for NYU starting next month, called Writing Parenthood.
+I am teaching a class for NYU starting next month, called Writing Parenthood.
 I will work closely with you on getting a piece (or two) ready for publication.
 The lessons I teach in the class are applicable whether you are a parent or not.
 You get a new lesson every week, videos, and I am available in our very interactive forum and working with you on your pieces.
 I am the type of teacher who stays in your life and who is on your side.
 You can see just a few of my testimonials here.

 Sign up for the class here.